fsantori1435/CS-230/README.md

 # CS-230

 The client for this project was The Gaming Room, a company focused on interactive entertainment and game development.
 They requested the design of a cross-platform game application called Draw It or Lose It.
-The core requirements were to develop a scalable, web-based game that could run on multiple platforms—including web browsers, mobile devices, and potentially consoles—while managing high-resolution image assets efficiently and securely.
+The core requirements were to develop a scalable, web-based game that could run on multiple platforms, including web browsers, mobile devices, and potentially consoles, while managing high-resolution image assets efficiently and securely.
 The application needed to support user accounts, team and player structures, and include monetization options such as in-game purchases.